 Amazon’s virtual assistant Alexa launched in 2014 and was an instant hit.
 The voice-controlled speaker helped Amazon gain between 70 to 76 percent of the smart home market by 2017, according to Quartz.
 Although it originally was limited to 13 voice-activated commands, Alexa can now perform more than 25,000 commands or “skills,” according to Geek Wire.
 The product has become a valued commodity, getting built into other Amazon products such as its Fire tablets.

 Two years after the creation of Amazon Echo, which featured Alexa, Google released its own version of a voice-activated speaker in 2016 called Google Home.
-Although Amazon Echo had cornered around 80 percent of the speaker market in first quarter 2017, Google sold more than a third of its smart speakers while Amazon’s share dropped to 27.7 percent in first quarter 2018, according to Forbes.
+Although Amazon Echo had cornered around 80 percent of the speaker market in first quarter 2017, Google sold more than a third of its smart speakers while Amazon’s share dropped to 27.7 percent in the first quarter of last year, according to Forbes.

 Amazon Web Services vs. Microsoft Azure